 Schlomberg was with 3./NJG3, a night-fighter unit based in Vechta in northern Germany.
 German controllers had directed the night-fighters to the channel on detecting the raid coming in and the fighters followed the bomber stream across France and towards their target.
 At some point after the St Leu bombers attacked their target and turned for home Schlomberg attacked KM-T while it was flying at 2,500m above Beauvais.

 German records show that Unteroffizer Günther Schlomberg was killed and Unteroffizer Otto Wagner was wounded when their aircraft crashed near Cruxhaven. near Hamburg on a training or equipment check flight, on 11th August 1944.
 The cause of the crash is not known.
 Their aircraft when they crashed was Bf110 G-4, D5 + LL, works number 140339.

-Jack was first out, followed by the flight engineer Sergeant Bill Robinson before the plane plunged to the ground in the southern end of the small hamlet of Laversines, between Beauvais to the west and Bresles to the east and exploded, killing the other six men on board.
+Jack was first out, followed by the flight engineer Sergeant Bill Robinson.
+It seems that wireless operator Leslie Jackson may also have bailed out nut did not survive, before the plane plunged to the ground in the southern end of the small hamlet of Laversines, between Beauvais to the west and Bresles to the east and exploded, killing the other men still on board.

 The six crewmen that did not survive are buried in a single grave in the Marissel French National Cemetery in Beauvais.
 Sergeant Ronald Houseman, Air Gunner, is also commemorated on the War Memorial at Fewston in Yorkshire.